-To examine the association between land use and species with the probability of contact between two individuals, we modelled these contacts using Exponential-Family Random Graph Models (ERGMs)64.
+To examine the association between land use and species with the probability of a contact between two individuals, we modelled these contacts using Exponential-Family Random Graph Models (ERGMs)59.
 The analysis was limited to M. natalensis, the primary rodent host of LASV.
 Estimation of ERGM parameters provide an OR for the probability of an edge in a network – conditional on the rest of the network - based on network properties included in the model and nodal attributes.
 Within our trapping grids, only a subset of all individuals are detected in traps.
 Including unobserved individuals — and thus, unobserved contacts — enhances the interpretability and generalizability of the network models.
 This approach allows for a more accurate estimation of the total population size by accounting for missing data, thereby making the network models more representative of the entire population from which the analytic sample was derived.

 Incorporating unobserved individuals for modelling inter- and intra-specific Mastomys natalensis contacts